AlexandruSte/BattleShips/README.md

 # BattleShips

-The Game begins with the first player needing to put all the coordinates of his ships.
+At the beginning of the game, the first player needs to put all the coordinates of his ships.

 ![](https://image.ibb.co/jSZ8yc/1.png)